HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 Clinicians and pathologists assign stages to cancers according to rules defined in various [cancer staging systems or methods](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
 The staging system must always be specified alongside the stage, because it establishes the meaning of the stage code(s).
 One staging value can be included in the PrimaryCancerCondition, in the element `Condition.stage.summary` with the corresponding staging system in `Condition.stage.type`.
 However, a single value is often insufficient and does not allow for capture of provenance information related to staging, separate from the provenance of the cancer condition information.

-For more detailed staging information, the user should provide a separate Observation resource conforming to the [CancerStage] profile.
+For more detailed staging information, the user should provide a separate Observation resource conforming to the [CancerStageGroup] profile.
 A reference to this resource is provided in `Condition.stage.assessment`.
-The CancerStage profile can be used with any staging system, but specifically, non-TNM staging systems, since a specialized TNM staging profile is provided.
-In CancerStage, the following information must be provided:
+The CancerStageGroup profile can be used with any staging system, but specifically, non-TNM staging systems, since a specialized TNM staging profile is provided.
+In CancerStageGroup, the following information must be provided:

 * `Observation.category`: fixed, required value of SNOMED CT 385356007 "Tumor stage finding (finding)"
 * `Observation.focus`: a reference to the primary cancer condition that was staged